-If you sell a lot of your produce to restaurants who appreciate consistency or if you are just a gardener trying to adhere to a particular diet, several crops are reliable from January to January, as long as they get the proper care, preparation and (in some cases) storage.
+If you sell a lot of your produce to restaurants who appreciate consistency or if you are just a gardener trying to adhere to a particular diet, several crops are reliable year-round, as long as they get the proper care, preparation and (in some cases) storage.

 It might take some practice, but the more consistent produce you can grow, the more it will pay off.
 Your customer base will become more solidified, making customers more likely to buy other crops from you because they are accustomed to seeing you every week unlike other growers who they might see only in the summer.